Dog-Friendly Outdoor Spaces

 By Sally Perkins

-You know that dogs love the outdoors.
-The intense curiosity of a dog in the great outdoors is a fantastic, endearing and sometimes hilarious sight to owners as they snuffle out every last smell and sense in the wilderness.
+You know dogs love the outdoors.
+The intense curiosity of a dog in the great outdoors is a fantastic, endearing and sometimes hilarious sight to their humans as they snuffle out every last smell and sense in the wilderness.

 The great news is that you can create a heaven for dogs within the bounds of your own property with minimum fuss.
-There are just two steps - making sure your dog’s safe and introducing fun elements for him or her.
+There are just two steps.

-The first step to creating a dog-friendly garden is to double-check for safety.
-Do your research and make sure any existing poisonous plants in your garden are identified and culled.
-Furthermore, make sure you don’t bring in any extra ones.
+The first step to a safe dog-friendly outdoor space is to do your research and make sure any existing poisonous plants in your garden are identified and culled.
+Furthermore, make sure you don’t bring in any new ones without making sure they are dog-safe.

 All it takes is a little research, imagination, and love for your best friend to ensure they have a fun yet safe garden to play in.
 So, go create a heavenly oasis for your fur baby - they'll love you for it!